534ttl3/.scraps/scrap_notes.md

 The Current working directory can be retrieved in python using

 from pathlib import Path, PurePath print(Path.cwd())

-Get full file path of a file
-readlink test.txt -f
-or in vim:
-:!readlink -f %
-this next thing also works, this was added to coreutils later on: realpath test.txt
+Get full file path of a file readlink test.txt -f or in vim: :!readlink -f % this next thing also works, this was added to coreutils later on: realpath test.txt   Di 3.

-Di 3.
 Jul 11:54:30 CEST 2018

 Meeting:
 - We don't necessarily need real-space simulations
 - Oxygen diffusion may not be that much of a problem when going with the assumption that the process is reaction-limited and therefore using "only" topological KMC

 Sun Jul  8 14:38:14 CEST 2018